wolfrust/Grr/README.md

 # Contributing

 Go ahead.
 GitHub offers lots of features for this.
-Just make sure you read the license first.
+Just make sure you read <a href='https://github.com/Mate0xz/Grr/blob/main/LICENSE'>the license</a> first.

 # License

-This code is offered under this license.
-By using this software you agree to abide by the license.
+This code is offered under <a href='https://github.com/Mate0xz/Grr/blob/main/LICENSE'>this license</a>.
+By using this software you agree to abide by it.